 Even though the suggestion of Goldsmith seemed highly plausible, controversy over the book’s authorship continued.
-One newspaper stated in 1882:
+The Pall Mall Gazette stated in 1882:

 “For grown-up readers the interest of ‘Goody Two-Shoes’ is centered in the moot question of authorship and the present editor has marshalled all the arguments in favour of Goldsmith … The external evidence is wholly presumptive and circumstantial.
 Goldsmith was doing hack work for the Newberys in 1765; there is a vague literary tradition that Goldsmith wrote it; several distinguished critics, notably Washington Irving and the author of ‘Caleb Williams,’ himself a child’s publisher, have attributed the book with more or less certainty to Goldsmith.
 To these arguments Mr. Welsh adds two drawn from the book itself.
 He finds a strong family likeness between ‘Goody Two-Shoes’ and other volumes of the Lilliputian Magazine, all of which were published about the same time, and one of which is attributed in the British Museum Catalogue to Oliver Goldsmith.
 Secondly, there is a striking parallel between the political preface to ‘Goody Two-Shoes’ and the famous passage on latifundia in the ‘Deserted Village.’
 It does not seem to us that Mr. Welsh has made out a strong case.
 The external evidence is at least as strong in favour of Mr. Giles Jones.
 The Museum Catalogue attributes it to him, and the family, which holds strongly to the ancestral claim, possesses an almost, if not quite unique copy of the first edition of 1765.
 The present editor cannot have seen this, or he would certainly have noticed a curious accretion in the second edition.
 In the original the Lady Margery dies in the odour of sanctity, and there is an end of her; but in the second a monument is erected to her memory in the church yard, ‘over which the poor as they pass weep continually, so that the stone is ever bathed in tears.’
 This monument serves to introduce an impromptu spoken by ingenious young gentleman, a doggerel conceit unworthy even of an eighteenth-century tombstone.